-- Originate, or receive and consider, all proposed amendments to this Handbook. - Maintain archival copies of previous editions of this Handbook. - Review institutional documents such as administrative manuals, regulations, and catalogs, to ensure consistency with this Handbook.
+- Originate, or receive and consider, all proposed amendments to this Handbook. - Ensure that copies of previous editions of this Handbook are kept in the archives of the Institute. - Review this Handbook to ensure it is consistent with institutional documents such as administrative manuals, regulations, and catalogs, and with policies of the Board of Regents of the University System of Georgia. - The Chair of the Committee or designee shall serve on the Institute's Policy Steering Committee and as a nonvoting ex-officio member of the Faculty Executive Board.